maxharlow/pantiler/README.md

 Where:

-* `directory` -- where the tiles will be created, should not already exist
+* `directory` Where the tiles will be created, should not already exist.
-* `cache` (optional) -- the name of a directory where files will be cached, defaults to `.pantiler-cache`
+* `cache` The name of a directory where files will be cached.
+Optional.
+Default is `.pantiler-cache`.
-* `clearCache` (optional) -- whether the cache should be removed after running, boolean, defaults to false
+* `clearCache` Whether the cache should be removed after running.
+Optional.
+Default is false.
-* `alert` -- (optional) -- a function that will be called with informational messages as Pantiler runs, defaults to doing nothing
+* `alert` A function that will be called with informational messages as Pantiler runs.
+Optional.
+Default does nothing.

 Then run it: